-Researchers have identified particular genes that make some people more susceptible to getting MS, in particular the HLA (also referred to as the “major histocompatibility complex” or MHC), as containing probably the most important susceptibility gene for MS. HLA proteins are found on the surface of all body cells.
+Researchers have identified particular genes that make some people more susceptible to getting MS, in particular the HLA comples, as containing probably the most important susceptibility gene for MS. HLA proteins are found on the surface of all body cells.
 They act as a signal to the immune system to confirm that the cell is part of the body and should not be attacked.
 These are perfectly healthy structures and the susceptibility, or risk, is just that; something else has to happen that releases the effect of these genes.
 A trigger, presumably something environmental, is what is thought to set off the disease process.

 One theory is that a virus, possibly lying dormant in the body, may play a major role in the development of the disease and may disturb the immune system or indirectly instigate the auto-immune process.

-A great deal of research has taken place in trying to identify an MS virus.
-It is probable that there is no one MS virus, but that a common virus, such as measles or the Epstein-Barr virus (the common herpes virus), may act as a trigger for MS. This trigger activates white blood cells (lymphocytes) in the bloodstream, which enter the brain by making the brain’s defence mechanisms (i.e. the blood/brain barrier) vulnerable.
+A great deal of research has taken place in trying to identify a virus that could trigger MS. It is probable that there is no one MS virus, but that a common virus, such as measles or the Epstein-Barr virus (the common herpes virus), may act as a trigger for MS. This trigger activates white blood cells (lymphocytes) in the bloodstream, which enter the brain by making the brain’s defence mechanisms (i.e. the blood/brain barrier) vulnerable.
 Once inside the brain, these cells activate other elements of the immune system in such a way that they attack and destroy myelin.

 - MS in focus 8 Genetics English [PDF, 713KB]